Top 10 Things to Do in New Zealand

 10. Sip on New Zealand wine

-It turns out that New Zealand is one of the world’s top wine-making countries, so there’s lots of opportunities to try the local produce.
+It turns out that New Zealand is one of the world’s top wine-making countries, so there are lots of opportunities to try the local produce.
 Take a tour or pop into the cellar doors of vineyards of Marlborough or Otago in the South Island, or the wineries of Hawke’s Bay or the Wairarapa in the North Island.

 Consider these 9 Great Winery Tours in New Zealand